kluete/recover_itunes/README.md

 * this program is **read-only** -- no data whatsoever is written to the iPhone
 * it is *theoretically* possible to retrieve meta-data from tracks in the global iTunes library (i.e. outside the `/Purchases` directory) but this program isn't designed for it.
 In a large audio library you're likely to encounter multiple tracks with the same (short) filename, in different sub-directories, which this program doesn't currently handle.
 Not much point anyway since you likely already have them elsewhere with full meta-data
+* if you have several iOS devices (concurrently or at different times), make sure to process one device at a time and not to mix up their files; the same audio track will have different (source) filenames/checksums, i.e. looking up a track from device A with the database from device B will likely fail.
+* if you get a Lua error signaling failure to retrieve a track's tags, chances are the problem is with iTunes' library state, not this program.
+First check that you can see the track on your iPhone in iTunes' purchases playlist; redownload it from the iTunes store if you don't.
+Otherwise reboot the iPhone and try again ("science!")
 * reading files directly via FUSE's AFC protocol over USB can be slow.
 To speed it up, copy relevant iOS files to your HDD first, then process them locally
-* if you have several iOS devices (concurrently or at different times), make sure to process one device at a time and not to mix up their files; the same audio track will have different (source) filenames/checksums, i.e. looking up a track from device A with the database from device B will likely fail.
 * there's currently a hardcoded (hackish) 31-year timestamp offset for the purchase date, maybe because the **Julian calendar** starts on 19-December-1969
 * ffmpeg/avconv don't seem to correctly handle m4a cover art
 * a native Lua SQLite library is really only needed for development/debugging.
 For plain usage, CLI sqlite3 is suffficient